Seagate/management-controller-api-client-samples/mc-reference-scripts/login/README.md

 ### [login.py](./login/login.py)

-It consumes the classes for login provided by loginfactory in python
+It consumes the classes for login provided by loginFactory in python

 - Introduction

   Depending upon the request and encoding type specified by user, it calls the respective class to perform login operation on the array.

 - Usage